halmosb/altx/README.md

 ## Acknowledgments

-We thank the scientific community for providing valuable datasets and benchmarks that guided the development and validation of ALT.
+We thank the scientific community for providing valuable datasets and benchmarks that guided the development and validation of `altx`.